 Touch Screen: If you're buying a regular clamshell laptop, rather than a 2-in-1, you won't get much benefit from a touch screen and you will get 1 to 2 hours less battery life.
 On 2-in-1s, touch screens come standard.
 If you still want a touch screen, check out our best touch screen laptops page.

-Graphics Chip: If you're not playing PC games, creating 3D objects or doing high-res video editing, an integrated graphics chip (one that shares system memory) will be fine, especially Intel's latest Iris Plus graphics.
-If you have any of the above needs, though, a discrete graphics processor from AMD or Nvidia is essential.
+Graphics Chip: If you're not playing PC games, creating 3D objects or doing high-res video editing, an integrated graphics chip (one that shares system memory) will be fine, especially Intel's latest Iris Xe graphics.
+If you have any of the above needs, though, a discrete graphics processor from Nvidia or AMD is essential.

 As with CPUs, there are both high- and low-end graphics chips.
-Low-end gaming or workstation systems today usually have Nvidia MX250 or GTX 1650 GPUs while mid-range models have RTX 2050 or RTX 2060 and high-end models have RTX 2070 or 2080 GPUs.
+Low-end gaming or workstation systems today usually have Nvidia MX450 or GTX 1660 GPUs while mid-range models have RTX 2050 or RTX 2060 and high-end models have 30-series chips like the RTX 3070 or 3080 GPUs.
 Nvidia maintains a list of its graphics chips from low to high end.

 Nvidia's rivals, AMD, is Apple's vendor of choice for graphics cards, although you really shouldn't buy a MacBook for gaming.
-AMD is set to launch the Radeon RX 5600M and the Radeon RX 5700M GPUs for laptops later this year, so keep an eye out for those chips.
+AMD launched the Radeon RX 5600M and the Radeon RX 5700M GPUs last year.
 AMD also keeps a list of its graphics cards.

 Getting Type-C is a definite plus because you can use it to connect to universal chargers and docks.
 If you can wait, USB 4 will arrive soon with faster transfer rates and the ability to daisy-chain 4K monitors with one cable.
 Other useful connections include SD card slots, headphone jacks and Ethernet ports (especially if you're a gamer).